 Childhood cancers.
-There was little evidence of an association between paternal exposure to PCP and the incidence of childhood cancers in the large sawmill worker cohort study (Heacock et al., 2000), although with only 40 incidence cancers, even this large cohort is of limited statistical power for the analysis of these cancers.
-A small case-control study in Taiwan reported strong associations with childhood leukemia in relation to paternal exposure (particularly in the pre-conception and perinatal periods).
-The available epidemiologic data are

-- too limited to assess with confidence whether parental, prenatal, or early childhood exposure to - 2 PCP affects risk of childhood cancers.
-This is a critical research gap for PCP, and for other - 3 chemicals that are more commonly used today.
+There was little evidence of an association between paternal exposure to PCP and the incidence of childhood cancers in the large sawmill worker cohort study (Heacock et al., 2000), although with only 40 incident cancers, even this large cohort is of limited statistical power for the analysis of these cancers.
+A small case-control study in Taiwan reported strong associations with childhood leukemia in relation to paternal exposure (particularly in the preconception and perinatal periods) (Ali et al., 2004).
+The available epidemiologic data are too limited to assess with confidence whether parental, prenatal, or early childhood exposure to PCP affects risk of childhood cancers.